 The hydrosphere includes all the water parts on the planet.
-It includes water on the surface, sub-surface and water vapour in the atmosphere.
+It includes water on the surface, sub-surface, and water vapor in the atmosphere.
 The hydrosphere and the atmosphere are known as the fluid spheres.
 These spheres are the liquid and gas components of the earth.

 Water vapor from the oceans is gas but also water.
-Which sphere does water vapor belong: Atmosphere or Hydrosphere?
-Discuss with your class.
+Which sphere does water vapor belong to?
+Atmosphere or Hydrosphere?
+Discuss this with your class.

 The hydrosphere is also in infinite processes every day.
 The water cycle is one way to understand how the hydrosphere functions and supports other spheres.